RonB/angular-oboe/README.md

 i.e: If you want to abort the stream while loading you can call the abort() method (http://oboejs.com/api#-abort-).

 ### done:function
 Callback function which is called when the stream ends.
-The function is called with the parsedJSON parameter, returning the entire json received.
+If your datastream is not made up of an array, but of multiple JSON objecs, than this function is called multiple times with the parsed JSON as a parameter.

 ## Returned promise
 To use the data in your controller you call the then function of the returned promise.